Wivik/linux-explained/book/02-01-bibliography.md

 Linux and the malwares https://blog.zedas.fr/posts/linux-and-the-malwares/

-[^reportsudo]: This incident will be reported - xkcd https://xkcd.com/838/
+This incident will be reported - xkcd https://xkcd.com/838/

 ## Chapter 5